kidsbits/KD2124-kidsbits-Desktop-Tutorial-V2.0/docs/KidsBlockDesktop/KidsBlockDesktopTutorial.md

 **Green for Proceed:** Pedestrians and vehicles keep going with the abidance of traffic regulations.

-In this project, you can program on Arduino development board to control a mini traffic light.
+In this project, you can program on ESP32 Coding Boxto control a mini traffic light.
 For instance, set the duration of each lights and the interval time among them.
 Besides, you may also add a timer to alter light colors to schedule.

 #### 7.17.2 Test Code